 Delta Air Lines, taking another big step in plans to upgauge its fleet and reduce the number of 50-seat regional jets to 125 or fewer by 2015, reached an agreement with Bombardier under which it will acquire at least 40 new 76-seat CRJ900 NextGen aircraft and send back 60 of its 50-seat CRJ200s to Bombardier.
 “We will exchange aircraft,” a Delta spokesman says.
 “We will take 40, and they will take 60.”
 Delta will pay an undisclosed amount for the 40 two-class CRJ900s, which have a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Delta Orders CRJ900s In Exchange For Sending 50-Seaters Back".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Delta Orders CRJ900s In Exchange For Sending 50-Seaters Back".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.